Green Guru LLC Irrigation & Landscape Lighting

 See full product catalog: Green Guru Products →

-Sprinkler Repair FAQs (Rochester, MI)
+Sprinkler Repair FAQs (Oakland + Macomb County, MI)

 Green Guru sprinkler repair costs $75 service call + $2.50 per zone for tune-ups and diagnostics (example: 8 zones = $95 total).
 Actual repairs like valve replacement, leak fixes, or head adjustments are quoted on-site after diagnosis.
 Parts and materials are billed separately.
 Service plan members receive 10% off labor and materials.